 - Although there may be an association between general risk factors (eg, age and comorbidity) and risk for poor outcomes from COVID-19, the ACR panel recommended that all patients be counseled on general preventive measures, including social distancing and hand hygiene.

 - To reduce potential exposure to severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), it may be reasonable for rheumatology providers to take specific measures such as decreasing the frequency of laboratory monitoring, exploring the use of telehealth options, and increasing dosing intervals between intravenous medications.

 - Regardless of exposure to or infection with SARS-CoV-2, if indicated, glucocorticoids are recommended in the management of rheumatic diseases at the lowest possible dose that will continue to control symptoms; these medications should be not be abruptly stopped.

-- The ACR panel recommended that angiotensin converting enzyme inhibitors or angiotensin receptor blockers be initiated or continued in full doses, if indicated.
+- The ACR panel recommended that angiotensin converting enzyme ACE inhibitors or angiotensin receptor blockers be initiated or continued in full doses, if indicated.

 Treatment of Rheumatic Diseases

 Newly Diagnosed/Active Rheumatic Diseases Without SARS-CoV-2 Exposure/Infection

 - For patients with well-controlled disease and receiving hydroxychloroquine/chloroquine (HCQ/CQ) or interleukin (IL)-6, rheumatology providers must continue treatment with the respective disease-modifying antirheumatic drug (DMARD); however, if access to the medications is limited, switching to a different conventional synthetic DMARD (csDMARD) or biologic, respectively, should be considered.
 Patients with newly diagnosed Sjögren syndrome should not be started on HCQ/CQ because of the lack of data on the efficacy of these drugs.